cytomining/pycytominer/README.md

 ## Citing Pycytominer

 If you use `pycytominer` in your project, please cite our software.
-You can see citation information in the 'cite this repository' link at the top right under `about` section.
+You can see citation information in the 'cite this repository' link at the top right under `about` section within GitHub.
+This information may also be referenced within the [`CITATION.cff`](CITATION.cff) file.